LibertyDSNP/spec/pages/Frequency/Publishing.md

 Source code for each schema is also located in the [LibertyDSNP/schemas](https://github.com/LibertyDSNP/schemas) repository.

-## DSNP Non-Batched Announcements

-Frequency uses an on-chain data structure for storage of `GraphChange` Announcements.
-Each individual announcement is submitted using the [`add_onchain_message`](https://libertydsnp.github.io/frequency/pallet_messages/pallet/enum.Call.html#variant.add_onchain_message) extrinsic.

-## DSNP Batched Announcements
+## Batch Publications

-Frequency uses [DSNP Batch Publications](../DSNP/BatchPublications.md) for Announcements that are batched.
+Frequency uses [DSNP Batch Publications](../DSNP/BatchPublications.md) for some types of Announcements.
-The Parquet file is stored on [IPFS](https://ipfs.io/), but it is discovered through the Frequency Message.
+The Parquet file is stored on [IPFS](https://ipfs.io/), but it is discovered through a Frequency Message.

-Frequency Messages maintain the metadata of where and when the Batch Publication was published and which Provider MSA published it.
-It is the publisher's responsibility to maintain the [IPFS pin](https://docs.ipfs.tech/concepts/glossary/#pinning) so that the batch file is continuously available.

 DSNP Batch Publications [MUST be validated](./Validation.md) upon fetching to ensure data and permission integrity.

+## Announcement Validation

+DSNP Announcements are validated differently depending on the type of Announcement.
+Non-batched Announcements (e.g. Graph) are on chain, are validated at write time, and do not need to be re-validated at read time.
+Batched Announcements are off chain and MUST be validated at read time (See: [Validation](./Validation.md)).

-## Ordering
+## Ordering Announcements

-Frequency Messages are well ordered within a Schema.
+Frequency Messages are well ordered:

 1. Frequency: Block number ascending
-2. Frequency: Block index ascending
+2. Frequency: Block index ascending (unique)
 3. DSNP Standard: Order Announcements in a Batch Publication File by row appearance order.

-### Ordering Across Schemas

-Frequency provides complete ordering metadata for Messages across Schemas.
-Block index is unique per Message within the same block.

 ### Human Order